Luxury Serviced Apartments in Melbourne, Australia

 Where to Stay in Melbourne

 Having won the accolade of the most livable city in the world on several occasions, Melbourne has something to offer everybody.
 Its diverse neighbourhoods offer unique experiences revealing the shifting culture across different areas.

-Staying at Melbourne CBD serviced apartments can offer similar fashion exploits at Bourke Street shopping centres.
+Staying at the Central Business District can offer fashion exploits at Bourke Street shopping centres.
 Furthermore, this is also a true tourist area since it is the hub of the local train network connecting you to the rest of Melbourne.
-Business travelers often find a quaint hideout around this area allowing them to tend to their meetings during rush hour and kick back in their spare time.
+Business travellers often find a quaint hideout around this area allowing them to tend to their meetings during rush hour and kick back in their spare time.

 Some top choices of Melbourne neighbourhoods near our Melbourne serviced apartments include:

 - Richmond - Get closer to art, hipster bars, little cafes in the nooks, and everything that Melbourne vibe is known for.
 Melbourne Cricket Ground and Victoria Street are especially notable.

 - Brunswick - For a foodie tourist, this is the first and the finest pick in Melbourne.
 Lebanese delights like A1 Bakery and shopper’s heaven like Lost and Found Market are irresistible.